freedomofpress/securedrop-docs/docs/appendices/glossary.rst

 Tor *Onion Services* provide anonymous inbound connections to websites and other servers exclusively over the Tor network.
-SecureDrop uses *Onion Services* for the *Journalist Interface* and *Source Interface* websites, as well as for administrative access to the servers in SSH-over-Tor mode.
+SecureDrop uses *Onion Services* for the *Journalist Interface* and *Source Interface* websites, as well as for SSH access to the servers in SSH-over-Tor mode.

 *Onion Services* can be only be accessed using Tor Browser.
-Rather than a traditional internet address, *Onion Services* are reached by a special onion address.
-For example, ``sdolvtfhatvsysc6l34d65ymdwxcujausv7k5jk4cy5ttzhjoi6fzvyd.onion`` is the onion address for the *Onsion Service* version of the SecureDrop website.
+Rather than a traditional internet address, *Onion Services* are reached using a special onion address.
+For example, ``sdolvtfhatvsysc6l34d65ymdwxcujausv7k5jk4cy5ttzhjoi6fzvyd.onion`` is the onion address for the *Onion Service* version of the SecureDrop website.

+Authenticated *Onion Services* require an additional authentication token be provided when connecting to the server.
+The *Journalist Interface* and SSH access to the servers (in SSH-over-Tor mode) are authenticated *Onion Services*.

 Read more about `Onion Services in Tor's glossary
 <https://support.torproject.org/onionservices/>`__.